hacker-404-error/SnakeGame/README.md

 2. Extract the zip file

+3. Go to the /dist folder

-3. Run the main.exe file
+4. Run the main.exe file

-4. Enjoy the game
+5. Enjoy the game

 ## Using main.py file